 Tagliatelle ai Funghi Porcini e Nepitella

 One of the idiosyncrasies of living in Italy is that many things are not terribly clear or well explained, but Italians seem to navigate this with ease and are apparently surprised when you ask for help.
 Things are done in a certain way, even if there isn’t really an explanation for it.
-So, no cappuccino after 11 am (and never ever after lunch) and no parmiggiano on funghi (despite adding to the complexity of the flavour).
-And so in the supermarket you occasionally find new ingredients, with no understanding of what they are: the only hint is that they are placed close to other ingredients that are familiar.
+So, no cappuccino after 10 am (and never ever after lunch) and no parmiggiano on funghi (despite adding to the complexity of the flavour).
+And so in the shops you occasionally find new ingredients, with no understanding of what they are: the only hint is that they are placed close to other ingredients that are familiar.
 In the summer you often find bags of pine-nuts next to big bunches of basil, which is obviously to make pesto – obvious only when someone points it out to you.
-Which brings us to the autumn, and the wonderful new flavours and colours it brings out: fig, pomegranate, apple, pumpkin, fennel – yes, fennel is an autumn vegetable – and mushrooms, especially mushrooms.
-Really the most autumnal of foods, enjoyed in soups and risotto, which help you warm up on a cold evening (also apparently, the new superfood)
+Which brings us to the autumn, and the wonderful new flavours and colours it brings out: fig, pomegranate, apple, pumpkin, fennel and mushrooms, especially mushrooms.
+Really the most autumnal of foods, enjoyed in soups and risotto, which help you warm up on a cold evening.

 In Italy you develop a network of trust with people – our fruttivendola will only sell us top quality fruit and vegetables, our butcher will always advise us well and serve us the best, our truffle man will always give us an honest price, and even the supermarket staff place things where they should be: a herb not amongst the herbs, but amongst the ingredients you will use them with.

 500 grams dry tagliatelle all’uovo

 2 stems of Nepitella

 2 cloves of garlic, whole

 For this dish use Zefiro from Frantoio Fonte di Foiano to get the most out of the flavours.